Updated July 21, 2022

 You could unknowingly be creating two poorly trained salespeople with attitude problems.

-Sales training is too important to be left to chance.
+Retail sales training is too important to be left to chance.
 You need intentional, accountable sales training to equip your employees with the best sales skills.

 The one pitfall not to ignore: Sending the same trainer from store to store.